Jason0917/PRNet_PyTorch/README.md

 If you want to use other modified architecture, please check out **out-and-in** or **multi-frames** branches.

-- Author: Samuel Ko, mjanddy.
+- Author: Samuel Ko, mjanddy, Zihao Jian, Minshan Xie.

 -------
 ### Update Log